Burzaco

 Burzaco is a city in Almirante Brown Partido, Buenos Aires Province, Argentina.
-It has an area of 22.77 km^{2}, holds a population of 98,859.
+It has an area of 22.77 km^{2}, and a population of 98,859.
 It is 27 kilometres from Buenos Aires city, to which it is linked by the Ferrocarril General Roca South.
-Although there were some farms in the area since at least since the end of the 18th century, Burzaco was first established as a town soon after the arrival of the railway in 1865.
+Although there were some farms in the area at least since the end of the 18th century, Burzaco was first established as a town soon after the arrival of the railway in 1865.
 The current city is the site of the country's first ever National Flag monument, in Burzaco's main square.